History of Walmart: 21st century

-On January 13, 2025, Walmart unveiled a new logo for the first time in 17 years which designed by Jones Knowles Ritchie and Landor.
-This redesign involving the redesign of the iconic spark to made it more eligible for digital devices and separation of the new wordmark and redesigned spark, now act as primary and secondary logos that can be used interchangeably.

-Additionally, Walmart unveiled a new custom wordmark "Everyday Sans", which is based on "Antique Oliver Bold", a font wordmark formerly used from 1981 and 2008 as well as the secondary logo from 1977 to 1982.
+On January 13, 2025, Walmart unveiled a new logo for the first time in 17 years, which was designed by Jones Knowles Ritchie and Landor.
+This new branding involved the redesign of the iconic spark to made it more eligible for digital devices and separation of the new wordmark and redesigned spark, which now act as primary and secondary logos that can be used interchangeably.
+Additionally, Walmart unveiled a new custom font "Everyday Sans" implemented across the brand, which is based on Antique Olive Black, a font used from 1977 to 1992 and used in the logo from 1981 to 2008.